Disclosure: this is a paid collaboration with Persil.

 One of Kate’s favourite responses when I reminisce about 1980s TV shows that she can’t remember is “I was probably up a tree.”
 This nicely articulates a concern I have about Dylan and Xander.

-I think it must be harder being a kid now than it was when we were their age as our generation didn’t have nearly as many distractions to get in the way of playing and exploring.
+I think it must be harder being a kid now than it was when we were their age.
+After all, our generation didn’t have nearly as many distractions to get in the way of playing and exploring.
 They’re a lot more knowing than we were and also don’t get outside nearly as much as we did.

 I’m not alone in thinking this either.
 Recent research carried out by Persil as part of its Dirt is Good campaign found that 74% of children spend less time outside than prison inmates.

-Our back garden is woefully small and rather popular with the neighbourhood cats – one kind of dirt we can definitely do without! – so we took it to my parents’ massive garden instead.
+Our back garden is woefully small and rather popular with the neighbourhood cats – one kind of dirt we can definitely do without!
+So we took it to my parents’ massive garden instead.
 Here’s how we got on.

 We started off with a game of frisbee.
-To be honest, neither boy was particularly good at it as a result of their refusal to listen when we tried to teach them how to throw and catch it – as you can see, Dylan paid the price! – but this didn’t matter a jot.
+To be honest, neither boy was particularly good at it as a result of their refusal to listen when we tried to teach them how to throw and catch it.
+As you can see, Dylan paid the price!
+He was fine though and the fact they didn’t ace it didn’t matter a jot.

 Next up, Xander had a go at hoopla.
 As you can see, he managed to get one ring on target and on the corresponding colour too.
 Very impressive.

 Then we had a game of cricket.
 Xander managed to hit the stumps with greater frequency than the ball but, again, the important thing was that we were all running around on a slightly boggy lawn!

 A few days later, Xander and I decided to look for tigers in our front garden.
-Surprisingly, we didn’t find any but he did manage to get suitably grubby and that was the main point – dirt is good after all!
+Surprisingly, we didn’t find any.
+But he did manage to get suitably grubby and that was the main point.
+Dirt is good after all!